Tidal triggers and the predictability of solar activity: GLE and S-flare events taken together

 To be more specific, we use the accurate two-planet synodic periods $P_{\rm VJ}=0.64884$\,years, $P_{\rm EJ}=1.09207$\,years, $P_{\rm VE}=1.59876$\,years, and the epochs of the corresponding conjunctions $t_{\rm VJ}=2002.34$, $t_{\rm EJ}=2003.09$, and $t_{\rm VE}=2002.83$ that were adopted from \cite{Scafetta2022}.

-While this sum of the three tidal forcings might already be important for the excitation of tachocline deformations and the launching of flux tubes \citep{Dikpati2020a}, in the following we consider its square which may be more relevant for nonlinear tachocline oscillations, modifications of zonal or meridional flows, or the wave-related helicity and $\alpha$-effect.
+As shown by \cite{Dikpati2020a}, magneto-Rossby waves lead to tachocline bulges and depressions in the top surface and can therefore play a role in providing longitude and latitude locations for emergence of toroidal fields into the convection zone and photosphere.
+Moreover, the maximum field-strength of toroidal flux tubes that can be stored in mechanical equilibrium at the bottom of the convection zone is very sensitive to the value of the superadiabaticity \citep{Abreu2012}.
+In this sense, the sum $s(t)$ of the three tidal forcings might already be relevant for the excitation of tachocline deformations and the launching of flux tubes.
+However, in the following we will consider its square, $s^2(t)$, which may be more relevant for tachocline nonlinear oscillations (TNO), modifications of zonal or meridional flows, or the wave-related helicity and the dynamo-relevant $\alpha$-effect.

 The square $s^2(t)$ of the sum of the three cosine functions is shown as the dark blue curve in panels (a) and (b) of Figure 4, together with the 72 GLE and 37 S-flare events.
 Compared to Figures 1, 2, 3, we have doubled the time-resolution in order to better recognize the frequent (although not perfect) coincidences of solar events with the spikes of $s^2(t)$.
 While the average distance between these spikes corresponds to the above-mentioned beat period of 1.723 years (629.29 days), they show a systematic oscillation leading to the additional 11.07-year beat period which can be recognized in the changing height of the spikes.
 As an aside, this second period is at the root of our parametric resonance model to describe the Schwabe cycle \citep{Stefani2019,Klevs2023,Stefani2024,Stefani2025}.